jawah/niquests/docs/user/advanced.rst

         print(resp.status_code)

-Since you are not doing anything special with the :class:`~niquests.Request` object, you prepare it immediately and modify the :class:`~niquests.PreparedRequest` object.
-You then send that with the other parameters you would have sent to ``niquests.*`` or ``Session.*``.
+When no session state is needed, prepare the :class:`~niquests.Request` immediately and modify the resulting :class:`~niquests.PreparedRequest`.
+Then send that with the other parameters you would have sent to ``niquests.*`` or ``Session.*``.

-However, the above code will lose some of the advantages of having a Requests :class:`Session <niquests.Session>` object.
+However, the above code loses some of the advantages of using a Niquests :class:`Session <niquests.Session>` object.
 In particular, :class:`Session <niquests.Session>`-level state such as cookies will not get applied to your request.
 To get a